Iowa Supreme Court: Finkenauer qualifies for Senate ballot

 She said it's more than a victory for her campaign but about justice for Iowans and democracy prevailing over “meritless partisan attacks orchestrated by Washington Republicans and allies of Senator Grassley seeking to silence Iowans and undermine the democratic process.”

-Her lawyer Gary Dickey said the unanimous decision shows the court put politics aside to reach the correct legal result.
+Her lawyer, Gary Dickey, said the court put politics aside to reach the correct legal result.

-The lawyer for the Republican objectors, Alan Ostergren, said the legislature needs to reform the law, listing what must be on a nominating petition and the consequences of failing to do so.
+The lawyer for the Republican objectors, Alan Ostergren, said the Legislature needs to change the law, listing what must be on a nominating petition and the consequences of failing to do so.

 “The only reason these issues were litigated is that the Abby Finkenauer campaign failed to turn in enough signatures to have a comfortable margin — something every other political campaign was able to do this cycle,” he said.

+Grassley campaign spokeswoman Michaela Sundermann criticized Finkenauer for previously calling the challenge a partisan attack instead of admitting fault.
+Grassley obtained signatures from each of Iowa’s 99 counties, collecting nearly three times more than the 3,500 required by law, she said.

+“Sen. Chuck Grassley does not take the people of Iowa for granted.
+He follows the law and goes above and beyond the requirements to qualify,” she said

 The court rejected a lower court's ruling that found that Finkenauer failed to meet a state law that requires candidates to submit at least 100 signatures from at least 19 counties to qualify for the ballot.
-A majority of justices agreed that a Polk County judge was wrong when he ruled that three signatures from two counties were invalid, leaving Finkenauer without enough signatures.
+The justices agreed that a Polk County judge was wrong when he ruled that three signatures from two counties were invalid, leaving Finkenauer without enough signatures.

 “The legislature did not include missing or incorrect dates as one of the grounds for sustaining an objection to a petition.
 We conclude that the recent legislation prevails," the court said.

-Note: This story has been corrected to show Finkenauer’s hometown is Cedar Rapids, not Dubuque.